LEADNorthLLC/iris-unit-test-dashboard/README.md

-To fetch the demonstration tests: localhost:62773/csp/unittest/service To fetch the demonstration test results: localhost:62773/csp/unittest/service/results To run all the tests Production: localhost:62773/csp/unittest/service/runtest
+To fetch the demonstration tests: localhost:62773/csp/unittest/service To fetch the demonstration test results: localhost:62773/csp/unittest/service/results To run all the tests Production: localhost:62773/csp/unittest/service/runtest To run all the tests Production(asynchronous/nowait mode): localhost:62773/csp/unittest/service/runtestasync

 ## How to Access the IRIS Terminal from Docker Terminal